Awnless Barnyard Grass

 Cultivation: The preference is full to partial sun, wet to moist conditions, and a fertile loamy soil.
 The seeds germinate only after the weather has become warm.
 Barnyard Grass tolerates mesic conditions and less fertile soil, but the size of individual plants will be reduced.

-Range & Habitat: This variety of Barnyard Grass is common and can be found in every county of Illinois (see Distribution Map); it is almost as common as the awned variety of Barnyard Grass, Echinochloa muricata muricata.
-Habitats include muddy borders of ponds and rivers (in both sunny and partially shaded areas), mud flats, seasonal wetlands that dry up during the summer, prairie sloughs, cropland and abandoned fields, gardens, construction sites, ditches along roadsides and railroads, and waste areas.
+Range & Habitat: This variety of Barnyard Grass can be found in every county of Illinois (see Distribution Map), where it is common and native.
+It is almost as common as the awned variety of Barnyard Grass, Echinochloa muricata muricata.
+Habitats include muddy borders of ponds and streams (in both sunny and partially shaded areas), mud flats, sandbars and gravel bars in rivers, seasonal wetlands that dry up during the summer, prairie sloughs, cropland and abandoned fields, gardens, construction sites, ditches along roadsides and railroads, and waste areas.
 Disturbed areas are preferred.
 This grass can survive severe degradation of a wetland area; it also occurs at surprisingly dry sites with a history of disturbance.

 Photographic Location: Along a sidewalk on the campus of the University of Illinois at Urbana, Illinois.

 Comments: Barnyard Grass has an unstable taxonomic history.
 The awnless variety of Barnyard Grass, Echinochloa muricata wiegandii, as described here, has the following scientific synonyms: Echinochloa pungens wiegandii, Echinochloa crus-galli mitis, and Echinochloa muricata occidentalis.
-The typical variety of native Barnyard Grass, Echinochloa muricata muricata, and the introduced species of Barnyard Grass, Echinochloa crus-galli, have sterile lemmas with awns about 515 mm. in length.
+The typical variety of native Barnyard Grass, Echinochloa muricata muricata, and the introduced species of Barnyard Grass, Echinochloa crus-galli, have sterile lemmas with awns about 5–20 mm. in length.
 Otherwise, they are quite similar in appearance to awnless varieties of Barnyard Grass.
-An uncommon awnless variety of Barnyard Grass, Echinochloa muricata microstachya, has purple spikelets, otherwise it is difficult to distinguish from var. wiegandii (which has green spikelets).
-A closely related awnless species, Echinochloa frumentacea (Billion Dollar Grass), also has purple spikelets (or purplish brown), otherwise it too is difficult to distinguish from var. wiegandii.
+An uncommon awnless variety of Barnyard Grass, Echinochloa muricata microstachya, has purple spikelets with papillose hairs (appearing swollen at their bases), otherwise it is difficult to distinguish from var. wiegandii (which has green spikelets and ordinary hairs).
+Another awnless species, Echinochloa frumentacea (Billion Dollar Grass), has more densely branched panicles than the preceding species, and its panicles are more narrow because the branches are more erect or they curve inward to a greater extent than those of the preceding species.
+The spikelets of Billion Dollar Grass are often purplish brown, instead of green.